-The list of pupils on the Disabilities/SEN Register is available to all members of staff on the School intranet.
-Educational Psychologist reports are filed and copies are sent to Houses.
-A Confidential Support Sheet is created for each pupil at Additional Academic Support level or SEN Support level.
-This is reviewed at the start of each academic year, and made available to all of the pupil's teachers.
+The list of students on the Learning Development Register is available to all members of staff via the school database, ISAMS.
+Educational Psychologist reports are filed, and copies are sent to Houses.
+A Confidential Support Sheet is created for each student at SEN Support level.
+This is reviewed at the start of each academic year, and made available to all of the student's teachers.
 The Support Sheets are updated when needs or access arrangements change over the course of the year.
 Teaching Staff are alerted to changes.
-The Support Sheet outlines the pupil's strengths and weaknesses and provides teachers with advice about how to support the pupil in the classroom.
-A Learning Development teacher is assigned to each house to support the Hm in relation to pupils with SEN and support and work with SEN pupils in that House, advocating for their needs and reporting on their inclusion to parents.
+The Support Sheet outlines the student's strengths and weaknesses and provides teachers with advice about how to support the student in the classroom.
+A Learning Development teacher is assigned to each house to support the Hm in relation to students with SEN and support and work with SEN students in that House, advocating for their needs and reporting on their inclusion to parents.

-Support lessons may be arranged in the School, either by taking Learning Development Lessons in curriculum time as an option choice, or arranged outside the timetable in the pupil's free time.
+Support lessons may be arranged in the School, either by taking Learning Development Lessons in curriculum time as an option choice.